-All users must be aware that they should not visit Internet sites, make, post, download, upload or pass on material, remarks, proposals or comments that contain or relate to: pornography (including child pornography, promoting discrimination of any kind, promoting racial or religious hatred, promoting illegal acts, breach any LA/School policies e.g. gambling, do anything which exposes children to danger or any other information which may be offensive to colleagues.
+All users must be aware that they should not visit Internet sites, make, post, download, upload or pass on material, remarks, proposals or comments that contain or relate to:

+- pornography

+- promoting discrimination of any kind

+- promoting racial or religious hatred

+- promoting illegal acts

+- breach any LA/School policies e.g. gambling

+- take actions that may expose children to danger or any other information which may be offensive to colleagues.